datacentricdesign/id5415/pages/coaching-session1.md

 * Briefly example a simple connected product/service that is very common (to you) - not your laptop or phone: Name it (template title).
 * Place an image of this connected product (template top-right box).
 Leave the image space empty if you cannot find anything appropriate.
 * Elaborate on why this is a good example to you of IoT.
-    * Include at least one data stream, cloud service, sensor or another element from the IoT technology stack in your elaboration (up to 3 elements, a couple of key words).
+    * Include at least one data stream, cloud service, sensor or another element from the IoT technology stack in your elaboration (up to 3 elements, a couple of keywords).
     * Complete the sentence **This is a good example of connected product because** in no more than 140 characters.

 If you cannot come up with anything at all, ask what your neighbour exampled (or call for the coach) and then explain in your own words why it is a good example.